 (for citing later within a search report) occurring within some or all of your IPO's authentic legal published documents (stated in the first part of section 5 above); e.g., a location identifier may be a page, paragraph, or an image number.
 Answer this question according to your current publication procedures.

-Which, if any, page- based identifiers do your published patent documents contain: tick all that apply
+Which, if any, text-- based identifiers do your published patent documents contain: tick all that apply

 ☐ Page numbers ☐ Column numbers ☐ Line numbers